Vladimir-csp/uwsm/README.md

 ## Concepts and features

+- Can select from `wayland-sessions` desktop entries
+- Can run with any provided WM command line
-- WM-specific behavior is handled by plugins
+- WM-specific behavior can be added by plugins
     - currently supported: sway, wayfire, labwc
 - Maximum use of systemd units and dependencies for startup, operation, and shutdown
 - Systemd units are treated with hierarchy and universality in mind: